PrototypingInterfaces/Git-CheatSheet/README.md

 =========

 ### Comiting
-Ass and commit all changes with one command
+Add and commit all changes with one command

 	git commit -am "descriptive text etc"

 ### Branches